-All Charges Dropped Against Woman Accused of Assaulting Kellyanne Conway
+All Charges Dropped Against Woman Accused Of Assaulting Kellyanne Conway

-All charges against a woman who allegedly assaulted White house Counselor Kellyanne Conway have been dropped, according to CBS News.
+All charges against a woman who allegedly assaulted White House Counselor Kellyanne Conway have been dropped, according to CBS News.

-The Maryland State’s Attorneys Office in Montgomery County, Maryland, said the charges of second-degree assault and disorderly conduct against Mary Inabinett, “did not rise to the level of a prosecution.”
+The Maryland State’s Attorneys Office in Montgomery County, Maryland, said that the charges of second-degree assault and disorderly conduct against Mary Inabinett, “did not rise to the level of a prosecution.”

-Conway told police in February that Inabinett, 63, of Chevy Chase, assaulted her in a restaurant last October while she was attending a birthday party with her daughter at Uncle Julio’s restaurant in Bethesda, Maryland, according to The Associated Press.
+Conway told police in February that Inabinett, 63, of Chevy Chase, assaulted her in a restaurant last October.
+Conway had been attending a birthday party with her daughter at Uncle Julio’s restaurant in Bethesda, Maryland, according to The Associated Press.

 Conway said that someone grabbed her shoulders from behind and began to shake her.
 At first, she thought someone might be trying to hug her, but the encounter began to feel “weird” and “aggressive.”
-The woman yelled, “Shame on you” and other comments that appeared to be about Conway’s political views, according to police documents.
+The woman yelled “shame on you,” in addition other comments that appeared to be about Conway’s political views, according to police documents.

 “She was just unhinged.
 She was out of control,” Conway said.
 “Her whole face was terror and anger.”

-The restaurant’s manager told police that Inabinett had to be forcibly removed from the premises after yelling at the president’s counselor for approximately 10 minutes.
+The restaurant’s manager told police that Inabinett had to be forcibly removed from the premises, after yelling at the president’s counselor for approximately 10 minutes.
 Conway’s daughter reportedly showed police officers a video and photo of the encounter.

 A trial had been scheduled for Monday.
-Neither Conway or Inabinett were present in court as the charges were dismissed.
+Neither Conway nor Inabinett were present in court as the charges were dismissed.

 Officials did say that Inabinett delivered a written apology to Conway.
 Montgomery County prosecutor Kathy Knight said Inabinett apologized for choosing that particular time and place to express her opinions, which was “inappropriate.”

-Ramon Korionoff, Montgomery County State’s Attorney’s Office spokesman said dropping the charges was “the best resolution for this particular set of circumstances.”
+Ramon Korionoff, Montgomery County State’s Attorneys Office spokesman, said that dropping the charges was “the best resolution for this particular set of circumstances.”

 Woman who grabbed Kellyanne Conway has assault charges against her dropped — but she agrees to write apology letterhttps://t.co/twR6GDGHJQ